CRMPickers logoCRMPickers

 Can Pipedrive handle outbound sales?

-Yes, but it is better as a pipeline CRM that can connect to outbound tools.
-Close is the stronger choice when outbound communication should happen natively inside the CRM all day.
+Yes, but it is better as a pipeline CRM that connects to outbound tools.
+Close is the stronger choice when outbound communication should happen natively inside the CRM throughout the workday.

 Quick takeaway